 9.2.
-In comparison to the position presented in November, the package of savings remains at £13.181 million.
-Taking account of the actual grant position, other costs, Stage 1 Bill and funding solutions, if Council tax increased by 3%, this would leave a £5.462 million balance of funds and would give scope to make changes to the savings pack or enable additional investment in services to this value.
+In comparison to the position presented in November, taking the package of savings totalling £13.181 million and taking account of the actual grant position, other costs, Stage 1 Bill and funding solutions, and if Council tax increased by 3%, this would leave a £5.462 million balance of funds and would give scope to make changes to the savings pack or enable additional investment in services to this value.